 - Evaluating the Complementarity of Communication Tools for Learning Platforms.
 In: CSEDU 2018 International Conference on Computer Supported Education, 2018

 - Orthographic Educational Game for Portuguese Language Countries.
 In: International Conference on Computer Supported Education, 2018

-- Child protected: A game to prevent sexual violence against children and teenagers.
+- ChildProtected: a game to prevent sexual violence against children and adolescents.
 In: Brazilian Symposium on Informatics in Education, 2018.